8e7an/dotvim/NOTES.md

 `*` Move cursor to the next whole occurrence of the word the cursor is over.

-`g*` Move cursor to the next partial occurrence of the word the cursor is over.

 `#` Move cursor to the previous whole occurrence of the word the cursor is over.

-`g#` Move cursor to the previous partial occurrence of the word the cursor is over.

 `H` Move cursor to the top of the screen.